saptarshibasu/azure-study/README.md

 * The gateway in the peered virtual network can be configured as a transit point to an on-premises network.
 In this case, the virtual network that is using a remote gateway can't have its own gateway
 * Transitive peering is not supported.
 If A is peered with B, and B with C, A cannot talk to C unless explicitly peered with C
 * In a hub and spoke network topology, the hub virtual network can have a VPN Gateway that allows trafiic from the spoke virtual networks to the on-premise virtual networks.
 The same VPN Gateway can also allow traffic between the spoke virtual networks that are not directly peered with each other
-* Traffice between spokes not directly peered can be allowed by the following config:
+* Traffic between spokes not directly peered can be allowed by the following config:
   * Allow both the **spoke-to-hub** peering connections to use the remote virtual network's (hub network) gateway
   * Allow forwarded traffic from remote virtual network in both the **spoke-to-hub** peering connections
   * Add UDR in the spoke VNets to route the traffic meant for the other spoke to the hub virtual network gateway or other virtual appliance